MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/introduction-to-the-directed-power-management-framework.md

 Starting in Windows 10, version 1903, version 3 of the run-time power management framework ([PoFx](https://docs.microsoft.com/windows-hardware/drivers/kernel/overview-of-the-power-management-framework)) provides an optional directed power model, Directed PoFx (DFx).

-With DFx, the operating system directs device stacks to enter their appropriate low-power idle states when the system transitions to idle, and thereby enables the system to enter low power more reliably.
+With DFx, the operating system directs device stacks to enter their appropriate low-power idle states when the system transitions to idle and there is no [activator](https://docs.microsoft.com/windows-hardware/design/device-experiences/activators)-brokered software activity, and thereby enables the system to enter low power more reliably.

 The objective is to make systems more power-efficient and to reduce energy consumption for Windows devices across form factors.

-DFx is currently support for devices with D-state constraints only.
+DFx is currently supported for devices with D-state constraints only.
 DFx skips any device subtree with an F-state constraint.

+DFx does not power down paging or debug devices.

 ## Requirements for WDF (non-miniport) drivers